-AADA responds to House Ways and Means, Energy and Commerce inquiry about SGR
+AADA responds to congressional inquiries about SGR

 AADA supports bill strengthening Medicare patients’ access to care

-In April 2013, the AADA signed on to a coalition letter supporting legislation that would allow Medicare patients to access the physician of their choice, even if the physician is no longer accepting Medicare.
+In April 2013, the AADA signed on to a coalition letter supporting legislation that would allow Medicare patients to access the physicians of their choice, even if the physician is no longer accepting Medicare.
 Introduced by Rep. Tom Price, MD, (R-Ga.), HR 1310, the Medicare Patient Empowerment Act would ensure that Medicare beneficiaries and physicians are able to freely contract for covered Medicare services without penalty, while at the same time providing important beneficiary protections.